cisagov/LME/README.md

 ### Alerting:
-We’re using [ElastAlert](https://elastalert2.readthedocs.io/en/latest/index.html), an open-source alerting framework, to automate alerting based on data stored in Elasticsearch.
+LME has setup [ElastAlert](https://elastalert2.readthedocs.io/en/latest/index.html), an open-source alerting framework, to automate alerting based on data stored in Elasticsearch.
 It monitors Elasticsearch for specific patterns, thresholds, or anomalies, and generates alerts when predefined conditions are met.
 This provides proactive detection of potential security incidents, enabling faster response and investigation.
 ElastAlert’s flexible rule system allows for custom alerts tailored to your organization’s security monitoring needs, making it a critical component of the LME alerting framework.

 ### Log Storage and Search: